Eastern State Penitentiary

 Eastern State Penitentiary in Philadelphia, USA, is known as one of the world’s most haunted places.

 The penitentiary was the most expensive building of its time in the USA, and construction began in 1822.
+It was constructed on 9.8 acres of land on the outskirts of Philadelphia.
+The city subsequently grew around the prison, meaning its crumbling buildings are now slap bang in the middle of the city.

 Its design would become a prototype for over 300 prisons in the USA.
 The architect, John Haviland, borrowed the ‘hub and spoke’ design from Europe.